The Child Nutrition and Development Study (CHNUDEV)

 - Professor Archileo Kaaya, Department of Food Technology and Human Nutrition, Makerere University, Kampala, Uganda

-- Professors Anne Skaare and Tiril Willumsen, Institute of Clinical Dentistry, University of Oslo, Norway
+Professors Anne Skaare, Tiril Willumsen and Associate Professor Ingvild Johnsen Brusevold, Institute of Clinical Dentistry, University of Oslo, Norway

 - Professor Jens-Petter Berg, Department of Medical Biochemistry, Oslo University Hospital, Norway